BlazeCheesegrater/ccr-examples/containers/2_ApplicationSpecific/OpenFold/EXAMPLES.md

 mkdir -p ./output
 ```

-Start the container, with the "./output" directory a the top level output
+Start the container, with the "./output" directory as the top level output
  directory "/output" inside the contianer.

 ```